-- (1) An owner or responsible person for an animal, the subject of a destruction order, may appeal to the Magistrates Court against the decision to make the destruction order. - (2) An appeal must not be started unless a review of the decision to make the destruction order has been finally decided or otherwise ended. - (3) An appeal is started by- - (a) filing notice of appeal with the Magistrates Court in which the owner or responsible person resides; and - (b) serving a copy of the notice of appeal on the local government within 14 days after the destruction order is served; and - (c) complying with rules of court applicable to the appeal.
+- (1) An appeal must not be started unless a review of the decision to make the destruction order has been finally decided or otherwise ended. - (2) An appeal is started by- - (a) filing notice of appeal with the Magistrates Court in which the owner or responsible person resides; and - (b) serving a copy of the notice of appeal on the local government within 14 days after the destruction order is served; and - (c) complying with rules of court applicable to the appeal. - (3) However, the court may, at any time, extend the time for filing the notice of appeal.